X

 Prevent furnace implosion

-Reduce or eliminate positive furnace pressure excursions for operator safety
+Reduce/eliminate positive furnace pressure excursions for operator safety

 CONTROLS CHECKOUT